 Hardware Acceleration

 In the design of digital computing systems, ranging from general-purpose processors to fully customized hardware, there is a tradeoff between flexibility and efficiency, with efficiency increasing by orders of magnitude when any given application is implemented in hardware.
 The range of implementation options includes general-purpose processors such as CPUs, more specialized processors such as GPUs, functions implemented on field-programmable gate arrays (FPGAs), and fixed-functions implemented on application-specific integrated circuits (ASICs).
-Hardware accelerator is a specialized HW implementation that can perform some pre-defined work offloaded from the General-Purpose Processor.
-Any transformation of data or routine that can be computed, can be calculated purely in software running on a generic CPU, purely in a custom-made hardware, or using a combination of both.
-The implementation of computing tasks in hardware to reduce latency and to increase throughput is known as hardware acceleration.
-The hardware acceleration is implemented in the form of lookaside or inline mode where in the former case, the host CPU invokes an accelerator for data processing and receives the result after processing is complete, while in the latter case, the host CPU, after invoking an accelerator for data processing, does not necessarily retrieve the post processed dataThe principle of hardware acceleration and functional offloading is illustrated in Figure 2.1, allowing the application to offload workload to a hardware accelerator and to continue performing other work in parallel- this could be to continue to execute other software tasks in parallel or to sleep and wait for the accelerator hardware to complete.
+Hardware accelerator is a specialized HW implementation that can offload processing from application(s) running on the General-Purpose Processor..
+Any transformation of data or computation can be implemented purely in software running on a generic CPU, or purely in a specialized hardware accelerator, or using a combination of both.
+The implementation of computing tasks in hardware to improve performance is known as hardware acceleration.
+The hardware acceleration can be implemented in the form of lookaside or inline mode where in the former case, the host CPU invokes an accelerator for data processing and receives the result after processing is complete, while in the latter case, the accelerator, after being invoked by the host CPU with the request for data processing, completes the processing request of data received from a source node and directly transfers the post-processed data to a destination node, where the source or destination node can be different than host CPU (e.g., an Ethernet Interface).
+The principle of hardware acceleration and functional offloading in lookaside mode is illustrated in Figure 2.1, allowing the application to offload workload to a hardware accelerator and to continue performing other work in parallel- this could be to continue to execute other software tasks in parallel or to sleep and wait for the accelerator hardware to complete.
 The hardware acceleration boosts application performance in environments with compute-intensive, deeply pipelined, massively parallel operations as shown in Figure 2.1.
 This model requires the API to support two operations, one for initiating the offload and another for retrieving the operation once complete.

 Figure 2.1 Example illustration of the effect of hardware acceleration on functional compute performance